 Next, we calculated a measure called “preferential attachment” following the methodology of Newman (2001) across all of the trade-data between 1995-1998.
 Preferential attachment is the relative probability of a node forming a new connection based on certain node attributes (in this case a node is a country).
 We hypothesized that countries with higher stock status would have a higher probability of forming new export connections and the reverse for import connection (i.e. in the case of local depletion of stocks there would be an increase in imports).

 We can see in Figure 2 and 3 that the link between stock status and new exports or imports is non-linear with slightly higher probabilities for lower and higher stock-status.
 This is likely caused by some reverse causality between exports and stock-status, which a next step of analysis will address.
 It is likely that under certain conditions (for example low governance levels) stock status decreases due to high export levels.
 Implementing a time-lag in the data has so far not been enough to address this concern.
 The link between governance and the probability of forming new export or import is less clear but coefficient estimates for linear regressions are small and negative (-0.03, -0.05).
 Which may mean that countries with higher governance have more of the appropriate infrastructure in place necessary for accessing the global trade market for fish.

+Should there be a concluding paragraph where we interpret implications of the results and clearly define next steps in expanding the analysis?

 Figure 2.
 Relative probability for forming new export connections for different values of stock status estimate and governance effectiveness.
 Plots are with a time-lag of one year and two years between stock status and the number of new exports.